 - 4.1 Our initial investigations will always involve research to establish: - whether the tree is protected. - whether any consent or permission has been granted for works; and - who is responsible for the work being undertaken (either by act or instruction) - 4.2 In all cases, this will involve both a desk-based assessment of the Council's official records, along with a land registry search along with a site inspection.
 The investigating planning enforcement officer will inspect the site in line with the Council's scheme of prioritisation and will also request that the Tree and Landscape Officer attends the inspection.
-If the Tree and Landscape Officer is unable to attend the inspection within the necessary timeframe, the investigating officer will subsequently discuss the evidence collated and establish whether a further inspection is required. - 4.3 At the site inspection, potential transgressors will be asked to give an account of the activity taking place (if any is identified) and provide any relevant background information.
-If at any time during the inspection it appears to the investigating officer(s) that the person in question may have committed an offence and that answers to questions may be required as evidence, he or she will normally be invited to the Council's offices to undertake a tape-recorded interview under caution.
-This will be conducted under the provisions of the Police and Criminal Evidence (PACE) Act 1984 and the relevant Code of Practice will be adhered to - 4.4 In some cases, it may however be necessary to caution a suspect during the site inspection itself.
-In such circumstances, this will be issued in accordance with the code of practice issued under the Police and Criminal Evidence Act 1984 and the suspect will be advised that he or she is not under arrest, is free to leave at any time and is entitled to legal representation.
+If the Tree and Landscape Officer is unable to attend the inspection within the necessary timeframe, the investigating officer will subsequently discuss the evidence collated and establish whether a further inspection is required. - 4.3 At the site inspection, potential transgressors will be asked to give an account of the activity taking place (if any is identified) and provide any relevant background information. - 4.4 In some cases, it may however be necessary to caution a suspect during the site inspection itself and